Mother becomes first person found guilty of female genital mutilation in UK

 The father denied having an interest in “voodoo” or “witchcraft” and claimed he was outside when his daughter was hurt.

+The father told jurors he accepted his partner’s explanation at first but now accepted she had been cut.

-Detective Chief Inspector Ian Baker, of the Met’s child abuse and sexual offences command, said: “We cannot lose sight that this case is about a very young girl who was the victim of an illegal, horrific and life-changing act at the hands of her mother.
+Detective Chief Inspector Ian Baker, of the Met’s child abuse and sexual offences command, said: “We cannot lose sight this is a case about a very young girl who was subjected to horrific abuse at the hands of two defendants, her parents.

 “I would like to acknowledge her bravery since her ordeal and I’m pleased to say she has made a very good recovery and been placed with another family.”